PabloGalaz/2hp-Eurorack-Clock-Divider-Binary-Counter/README.md

 The PCB layout was inspired by the PCB layout of Uncertainty, by OAM (https://github.com/oamodular/uncertainty.git)

 Version 2 is the only one that has been manufactured and tested.
-This version has a footprint error that can be fixed by carefully bending the legs of the MMBT3904 (SOT-23-3) and soldering them upside down (!).
+This version has a footprint error that can be fixed by carefully bending the legs of the five MMBT3904 transistors (SOT-23-3) and soldering them upside down (!).
 It's easier than it sounds, and it will work.
-Version 3 has that error fixed, but has not been tested.
+Version 3 has that error fixed, but has not been tested yet.

 BUILD THIS AT YOUR OWN RISK.
 FILES PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.